 No, not at all!
 We just ask that you have experience skiing, but we have no requirement for prior racing experience.
 Most students who join the team have never skied in gates before.
+The student should be an intermediate/advanced skier comfortable skiing blue trails and black diamonds with parallel technique.
 Our coaches will take your experience level and build upon it.

 Dryland Practice: Weekdays from 2:45 to 4:30pm.
 Dryland ends once the mountain opens and all racers have completed a minimum of 6 dry-land practices.

 Mountain Practice/Race Events: The bus leaves after school and returns between 7:00 pm and 9 pm.

 Dryland Practice: Sparta High School.